 | IMU (accelerometer / gyroscope) | Head orientation, motion data | Available for motion-aware apps — see IMU API |

-G2 and R1 touchpad events share the same event types but can now be distinguished by their input source, allowing apps to assign different behaviors to glasses vs. ring input.
+Even G2 and Even R1 touchpad events share the same event types but can now be distinguished by their input source, allowing apps to assign different behaviors to glasses vs. ring input.

 Event Types